Project and media management

 Check volume and pacing

-One of the biggest things to keep in mind is that the audience is usually attracted by the visuals first, but what keeps them engaged to the story is the narration.
+One of the biggest things to keep in mind is that the audience is usually attracted by the visuals first, but what keeps them engaged in the story is the narration.
 The volume and pacing of your story are the final and most important things that you should check before you publish your video.

 Try listening to your video with headphones and speakers to see if everything is properly balanced.
 If needed, turn the volume of the music down and your narration up.